isotopsweden/docker-farmer/README.md

 # docker-farmer

-Custom tool to remove docker containers and databases from services.
+Custom tool to remove docker containers and databases from services based on domain names.

 ## Config